 On top of that the service is very attentive.
 I think this is because the servers are very observant.
 When I was dining at the supper hour, there was only one server, and she was clearly keeping tabs on what was happening at all tables.

 I really enjoyed both my meals here.
 I also notice that there are several dishes I want to try.
-I imagine I will be back here sooner rather than later.
+I imagine I will be back to Bistro Dansk sooner rather than later.